duonghominhhuy/duonghominhhuy.github.io/_posts/2019-02-15-becoming-an-ios-developer.markdown

   - programming
 category: blog
 author: huyduong
-description: Getting started to become an iOS developer
+description: This is a brief article showing some of the minimum requirements you should preapre to become an iOS Developer.
 ---

 ### Foreword

-This is a brief introduction showing you some minimum requirements you should preapre to become an iOS Developer.
+This is a brief article showing some of the minimum requirements you should preapre to become an iOS Developer.

 ---